 But for now, there are 3 good reasons why 3D printing will not replace injection or compression molding anytime soon:

 Reason #1: Industrial scale is the enemy of SLS 3D printing

 Unlike an injection or compression molded midsole which takes just a few minutes to produce, watching a SLS 3D printer work its craft is like watching paint dry.
 Even by New Balance’s own admission, the printer takes several hours to make a single midsole.

 Shoe factories are very efficient, making sure that the making of the shoe upper and midsoles are perfectly synchronized as to enable final assembly and shipping of shoes.

 Needless to say, the snail speed of 3D printing will create a huge production bottleneck when high pairage is involved.
 Also, longer time equals higher costs, and that is why the Zante costs $400 instead of $100.
 And we’re pretty certain that price is subsidized.

-The moral of this silly story is – it takes a long time to produce 3D printed midsoles, and there’s further post processing involved.
-Both of which are negative factors when it comes to large scale production.
+The bottomline is – it takes a long time to produce 3D printed midsoles, and there’s further post processing involved.
+Both of which are hindering factors when it comes to economics of scale.